A healthy baked oatmeal recipe using one of my favorite summer fruits: peaches! Make ahead for meal prep or a weekend brunch.

 Yay!
 So glad this recipe turned out for you with frozen peaches.
 Thanks for coming back to leave a review, Diana.
 I so appreciate it!

-YAY!
-I am happy to hear that this recipe is a hit, Maria.
-Yes, it is definitely going to be very helpful for a meal-rep for busy mornings.
-Thank you for your review + star rating, I really appreciate it!
+Ah yay!
+I am so excited to hear that this recipe was a hit for the whole family, Trisha.
+Thank you so much for sharing your review + star rating, I really appreciate it!